saveourtool/save-cli/README.md

 SAVE doesn't have any inspections active by default, instead the behavior of the analysis is fully configurable using plugins.
 Plugins are dynamic libraries (`.so` or `.dll`) and they should be provided using argument `--plugins-path`.
 Some plugins are bundled with SAVE out-of-the-box and don't require an additional setup.
 Here is a list of standard plugins:
-* [diff-plugin](save-plugins/fix-plugin/README.md) for testing tools for static analyzers that mutate text
+* [fix-plugin](save-plugins/fix-plugin/README.md) for testing tools for static analyzers that mutate text
 * [warn-plugin](save-plugins/warn-plugin/README.md) for testing tools that find problems in the source code and emit warnings

 Extending SAVE and writing your own plugin is simple.
-For instructions, see [corresponding README](save-plugins/README.md).
+For instructions, see [corresponding README](save-plugins/README.md). // FixMe: add README

 In case you would like to have several plugins to work in your directory with same test files, just simply add them all to `save.toml` config:
 ```text